hello-coder-xu/yin_grecaptcha_plugin/README.md

 # yin_grecaptcha_plugin

-google recaptcha v2

-## Getting Started

 support Google ReCAPTCHA V2 (not V3)
 get ReCAPTCHA V2 tokenResult

+## Getting Started

 how to use